lokeswarisatyanarayanan/rn-zustand-expo-template/README.md

     cp .env.example .env

-Edit `.env` with your API URLs, primary colors, keys, and other environment-specific variables.
+Edit `.env` with your API URLs, keys, and other environment-specific variables.

 ---